 To comply with restrictions made necessary because of COVID-19, the Commonwealth Secretariat did not host any events at Marlborough House this year.

 Each year, there is usually a service held at Westminster Abbey to mark Commonwealth Day.
 However, due to the pandemic, no service was held this year.
 Instead Her Majesty The Queen delivered her annual message in ‘A Celebration for Commonwealth Day’, which was broadcast on Sunday 7 March on BBC ONE in the UK.
 The service is available to watch on BBC iPlayer and the BBC's YouTube Channel.
 TRH The Prince of Wales, The Duchess of Cornwall, The Duke and Duchess of Cambridge and The Countess of Wessex also took part in the programme, sharing their perspectives on the importance of our Commonwealth links.
 The celebration includes music, prayers and readings from others around the Commonwealth.

-This year’s event was centred around the theme 'Delivering a Common Future', highlighting how the 54 member countries in the Commonwealth family are ‘innovating, connecting and transforming’ to help achieve some of its biggest goals like protecting natural resources and boosting trade.
+This year Commonwealth Day was centred around the same theme as last year, which is also the theme for the forthcoming 2021 Commonwealth Heads of Government Meeting (CHOGM).
+The theme – 'Delivering a Common Future' – highlights how the 54 member countries in the Commonwealth family are ‘innovating, connecting and transforming’ to help achieve some of its biggest goals, like fighting climate change, promoting good governance and boosting trade.